AdamPumphrey/PowerShell/README.md

 6. Finally, the permission specified by `$access` is assigned to the receiving user, and the connection to Exchange Online is terminated.

 Usage: `.\Assign-CalendarPermission.ps1` (must change `$newUser` for each different granting user)

+# Clear-ExternalDrive.ps1:
+`Clear-ExternalDrive` wipes connected hard drives (excluding the C: drive / drive 0) each time a new drive (via USB external drive) is plugged in and detected.

+The use case for this script was simply the need to wipe a large amount of hard drives.
+Instead of plugging in a USB external drive and manually wiping the drives, this script expedites the process by automatically wiping the drive once the USB external drive is connected.
+Instead of me spending days wiping drives, I had all of the drives wiped in an afternoon.

+This script will run continuously until the PowerShell window/process is manually closed.

+This script assumes that the host machine only has one drive installed prior to running.
+If the host machine has more than 1 drive installed (that you don't want to wipe), the `Clear-Disk` command needs to be edited (`-Number` is set to 1 for the script (wipes drive 1), change accordingly).

+1. The script self-elevates to Admin PowerShell session (credentials required)
+2. The `volumeChange` event is registered and the script waits for the event to trigger
+3. When the event triggers (i.e. a USB external drive is connected) drive 1 (the new drive) is wiped.
+Timestamps are created and displayed for the connection time and the time it finishes wiping the drive
+4. Repeats step 2-3 until manually closed

+No input needed from the user.
+Leave the external drive enclosure plugged in, and simply swap in/out hard drives.
+Power off drive enclosure when swapping of course.

+Usage: `.\Clear-ExternalDrive.ps1`

+# Confirm-PrintNightmare.ps1:
+`Confirm-PrintNightmare` checks to see if the local machine is vulnerable to the PrintNightmare exploit ([CVE-2021-34527](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-34527)) as of July 9, 2021, 12:00am.

+1. The script first checks if the local machine's Print Spooler service is running.
+    1. If the service is running, the script checks to see if the machine has the proper Microsoft update installed (or a security update was installed after the patch release date - see my commit [here](https://github.com/AdamPumphrey/PowerShell/commit/15f114d8224e3288e7d426bdf9a484fcb679bf1c) for an explanation why).
+        1. If so, the script checks to see if the correct values are set for specific registry keys, if they exist.

+If the Print Spooler is not running, the system is safe.
+If the proper Microsoft update is not installed, the system is vulnerable.
+If the update is installed, but the specific registry keys (`NoWarningNoElevationOnInstall`, `UpdatePromptSettings`, `RestrictDriverInstallationToAdministrators`) exist and are not set to the correct values, the system is vulnerable.

+Usage: `.\Confirm-PrintNightmare.ps1`

 # Remove-DeletedGroup.ps1:
 `Remove-DeletedGroup` clears a previously deleted Microsoft 365 group from the "deleted groups" in AzureAD.